Aotrix/nvim-folder/README.md

 - Some formatters are used in this config, please check `~/.config/nvim/lua/aotrix/plugins/autoformat.lua` and install or remove the ones you need.

 ## Notes
-in order to toggle transparency, execute this command in neovim:
+In order to toggle transparency, execute this command in neovim:
 ```
 :TransparentToggle
 ```